 Accidents on the UK’s waterways are reasonably rare, but silly mistakes when it comes to safety could be life-threatening.
 No matter how calm and serene your waterway appears, it can be dangerous if you don’t adhere to basic safety guidelines.

-Knowing how to stay safe when boating is critical.
-So, whether you are new to boating or an old hand, these short animations are a quick and easy watch to ensure you can enjoy your boating safely when you head out onto the water in spring.
+Knowing how to stay safe when boating is crucial.
+So, whether you are new to boating or an old hand, these short animations are a quick and easy way to ensure you can enjoy your boating safely when you head out onto the water.

-Where can I find the boating safely videos?
+Where can I find the boating safety videos?

 You can watch the films on YouTube here: Boating Environment Agency and Canasafely: a series of simple guides to keep yourself and other users safe when using our waterways.